maggiedoch/foveation-mask/README.md

 If the code looks dumb and stupid and bad, it's because it is.

+When you see a T, click on it.
+If you don't see any T's, press the spacebar.

 My next steps will be:
   (1) Adding instructions for reporting targets and no-target trials, (2) Requiring participants to center cursor between trials,